Mattsky/spruce/README.md

 ## Installation

-Clone this repo to a directory, edit the settings.py file to reflect your database setup, then run the following from the directory *using python 3*:
+Clone this repo to a directory, edit the settings.py file to reflect your database setup, check the SSH key settings in views.py (needs cleaning up, assumes your key is at ~/.ssh/id_rsa) then run the following from the directory *using python 3*:

 `python manage.py makemigrations`

 `python manage.py migrate`

 `python manage.py runserver 0.0.0.0:8000`

 Access the index page at <webserver address>:8000/spruce .